junxit/us-congress-bills-119/metadata.md

 - 2025-09-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-09-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: 09/15/2025 CR H4295)
 - 2025-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: 09/15/2025 CR H4295)
+- 2025-09-18 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.